sintefmath/JutulDarcy.jl/docs/src/man/intro.md

 ### Setting up the domain

-We set up a simple Cartesian Mesh that is converted into a reservoir domain with permeability and porosity values.
-We then use this domain to set up two wells: One vertical well for injection and a single perforation producer:
+We set up a simple Cartesian Mesh that is converted into a reservoir domain with static properties permeability and porosity values together with geometry information.
+We then use this domain to set up two wells: One vertical well for injection and a single perforation producer.

 ````@example intro_ex
 using JutulDarcy, Jutul